 For the first time, I am not only afraid for my country.
 I am afraid for myself.

-My entire body is trembling.
+My entire body is shaking.

 I go to bed feeling ashamed, confused, threatened.

-“Wait for the message,” my husband suggests.
+“Wait for the message,” he suggests.

 “It might be the police,” I say.
 “I don’t want to miss the call.”